6 week course.

 This course is for those who would like to write a work of fiction or a memoir.
 We help you find your own distinctive voice through workshops, exercises and supportive group feedback.
 The course features workshops by many leading NZ authors.
 We also match you to an established author for one-on-one mentoring.

-A three day classroom course (14-16 Jan 2022, Fri-Sun, 10am-4pm) that introduces you to the core creative writing techniques used by professional authors.
+A three day classroom course (7,8,9th April 2023, 10am-4pm) that introduces you to the core creative writing techniques used by professional authors.
 Have fun and learn new skills in an upbeat group environment.
-Taught by Commonwealth Writer’s Prize winner John Cranna at the beautiful 23 Princes St, Albert Park, Auck CBD.
+Taught by Commonwealth Writer’s Prize winner John Cranna at the beautiful 23 Princes St, Albert Park, Central Auckland.

-Ann’s elegiac novel ‘Rich Man Road’ reached No 1 on the Booksellers NZ fiction sales list in Winter 2015.
+Ann’s elegiac novel ‘Rich Man Road’ reached No 1 on the Booksellers NZ fiction sales list.
 The novel is published by Eunoia Books, a publishing house made up of former students of Hub Director John Cranna.
 Ann says of her novel: ‘My extended family lives in Croatia and I have grown up with the rich stories and legends of the Dalmatian coast.
 During WWII, my relatives escaped the German occupation, spending time as refugees in the British run camps in El Shatt, Egypt.’
 The novel follows the journey of one of these relatives who migrated to New Zealand.
-Ann’s novel received a glowing review from Rae McGregor on National Radio in Winter 2015, which helped catapult it to No 1 position.
+Ann’s novel received a glowing review from Rae McGregor on National Radio, which helped catapult it to No 1 position.

 “Rosetta Allan’s debut novel ‘Purgatory’ (Penguin) is one of those books that draws you into its exquisitely crafted, atmospheric and entirely believable world within the first couple of pages.
 The time is 1865, the place is Otahuhu, New Zealand – back then just a small outpost designed to create a boundary between the slowly expanding settler’s Auckland, and the edge of the Waikato, still protected by King Country Maori.”
 NZ Booklovers.
 Rosetta’s second novel, ‘Unreliable People’ was published by Penguin Random House in 2019.